Eat & Drink

 The main draw in this area is Motomachi Shopping Street.
 The district spawned a confluence of Japanese and Western culture in the boutiques, cafes, and other local businesses that sprouted up here after Japan opened itself to the world in the late 19th century.
 From here, Western cultural influences spread elsewhere in Japan, while Japanese cultural influences traveled the opposite way to the West.

-A plethora of shopping options
+An abundance of shopping options

 In addition to clothing, shoes, bags, and accessories, visitors can browse stores selling sporting goods, art, tableware, plus beauty salons, barbershops, and much more.

-A world-class collection of cafes
+A collection of inviting cafes

 Take a break at a restaurant or coffee shop, or grab a drink at one of Motomachi's many sophisticated bars.
 The area is home to a variety of international restaurants serving everything from Hawaiian and Italian to Chinese and Japanese, plus the unique "Yokohama French" found only at Cuisine Francaise Mutekiro.